-Postgraduate Studies in Mathematics
+Postgraduate programme in mathematics

 Mathematics is an abstract science which is focused on the construction and study of structures of various kinds, meaning that mathematics is more theoretical than other natural sciences.
 A typical thesis in mathematics consists of theorems and proofs and a graduate programme usually takes five years.